urbanairship/node-connect-postgres/README.md

 # schema in the database
 npm run schema
 ```

-> Note that the project ships with a [materialized view] for viewing the time
-> spans during which a device has been associated with its tags.
-There's no
-> `refresh` script shipped with this project, but you can just run `REFRESH
-> MATERIALIZED VIEW tag_windows` to use it.

 And now start the app.
 It consumes from connect and inserts the resulting data
 into the your configured postgres instance.
 Stop it with ctrl+c.